Federico Faggin

-Education and early career
+Early life and education

-Born in Vicenza, Italy, Federico grew up in an intellectual environment.
+Federico Faggin was born on 1 December 1941 in Vicenza, Italy, and grew up in an intellectual environment.
 His father, Giuseppe Faggin, was a scholar who wrote many academic books and translated, with commentaries, the Enneads of Plotinus from the original Greek into modern Italian.
 Federico had a strong interest in technology from an early age.
 He attended a technical high school in Vicenza, I.T.I.S.
 Alessandro Rossi, and later earned a laurea degree in physics, summa cum laude, from the University of Padua.

+Career

 Olivetti R&D Labs

 Faggin joined Olivetti at the age of 19.
 There he co-designed and led the implementation of a small digital transistor computer with 4 K × 12 bit of magnetic memory (1960).
 The Olivetti R&D department subsequently developed one of the world's first programmable desktop electronic calculators, the Olivetti Programma 101 (1964).
 After this first work experience, Faggin studied physics at the University of Padua and taught the electronics laboratory course for 3rd year physics students in the academic year 1965–1966.